Causal Inference and Data Fusion in Econometrics: Confounding Bias

+The right-hand-side expression is do-free and can therefore -- in principle -- be estimated from nonexperimental data.

-Do-calculus was proved sound and complete for general queries of the form $Q = P(y|do(x),z)$ \citep{Pearl1995,tian2002general,Shpitser2006,Huang2006,Bareinboim2012,Lee:etal19}.
-Completeness means that do-calculus is guaranteed to return a solution for the identification problem, whenever such a solution exists.\footnote{Soundness means that if do-calculus returns an answer, this answer is assured to be correct.} It implies that if no sequence of steps applying the rules of do-calculus can be found that allow to transform $Q$ into an expression which only contains ex-post observed probabilities, the causal effect is known to be non-identifiable with observational data.
-If that is the case, point identification will only be achievable by imposing stronger functional-form restrictions (such as linearity, monotonicity, additivity, etc.), or by making assumptions about the distribution of the background factors $U$.
-In fact, this result can also be seen algorithmically, which allows one to fully automatize the often tedious task of transforming causal effect queries into do-free expressions.
-This way, the identification of causal effects becomes a straightforward exercise that can be solved with the help of a computer \citep{Tian2002}.
+Do-calculus was proved sound and complete for general queries of the form $Q = P(y|do(x),z)$ (\citealp{Pearl1995,tian2002general,Shpitser2006,Huang2006,Bareinboim2012,Lee:etal19}) from a combination of observational and experimental data.
+Soundness assures that an answer returned by do-calculus is correct.
+Completeness means that do-calculus is guaranteed to return a solution for the identification problem, whenever such a solution exists.
+It implies that if no sequence of steps applying the rules of do-calculus can be found that allow to transform $Q$ into an expression only consisting of ex-post observed probabilities, the causal effect is known to be non-identifiable with observational data.
+If that is the case, point identification will only be achievable by imposing stronger functional form restrictions (such as linearity, monotonicity, additivity, etc.) or by making assumptions about the distribution of the background factors $U$.
+In fact, this result can also be seen algorithmically, which allows one to fully automate the often tedious task of transforming causal effect queries into do-free expressions.
+This way, the identification of causal effects becomes a straightforward exercise that can be solved with the help of a computer (\citealp{Tian2002}).\footnote{More recently, for effects that are provably not point identifiable, very general machinery for partial identification has been developed that can be applied from any causal diagram and any arbitrary combination of observational and experimental distributions (\citealp{Zhang2022}).}